dantreiman/ludwig-docs/src/docs/api/visualization.md

 ```

-Show confision matrix in the models predictions for each
+Show confusion matrix in the models predictions for each
 `output_feature_name`.

 For each model (in the aligned lists of test_statistics and model_names)